letsencrypt/acme-spec/draft-barnes-acme.md

 ## Recovery Contact

-A server may issue a recovery contact challenge to verify that the client is the same as the entity that previously requested authorization, using contact information provided by the clientin a prior authorizationRequest message.
+A server may issue a recovery contact challenge to verify that the client is the same as the entity that previously requested authorization, using contact information provided by the client in a prior authorizationRequest message.

 The server's message to the client may request action in-band or out-of-band to ACME.
 The server can provide a token in the message that the client provides in its response.
 Or the server could provide some out-of-band response channel in its message, such as a URL to click in an email.